BrowserWindow

 win.resizable

-property that determines whether the window is excluded from the application’s Windows menu. false
+A boolean property that determines whether the window is excluded from the application’s Windows menu. false by default.

 const win = new BrowserWindow({ height: 600, width: 600 })